 Within a corporate company, your path of career development is usually pretty set.
 You start where you start, and any advancements will be within the company's current structure.
 In a family-owned business, you're more likely to find an open career development path.

 Take us, for instance.
 Knobelsdorff is a family-owned company, and we have industrial electrician jobs available.
-It's our hope to find individuals who are honest, hardworking and skilled communicators to work with us.
+We hope to find individuals who are honest, hardworking, and skilled communicators to work with us.